serjozhka/SlavicCauses/Slavia2020/README.md

 The data were analyzed in R to built MDS-visualizations.
 The script is in MDS_between_Slavic_causal_contexts.R

-The data used for this paper are stored in three files saved as .zip archive.
+The data used for this paper are stored in slavic_nominal_causes_2020_01.zip archive.

 1) Raw data are in slavic_nominal_causes_2020_01_full_231_contexts_11_lgs.xlsx.
 This file contains 231 parallel contexts in 11 Slavic languages.
 Each row corresponds to a parallel context and has a conventional number used for reference purposes.